The Process When A Debtor in the Northern District of Georgia Wrecks Their Car While in Bankruptcy:

 As stated above, our office has nothing to do with this process.
 We don’t pull a payoff, you do that by contacting the car creditor.
 We don’t file a motion to get you a court order because that is NOT required in our district.

 If you want a “Letter of Direction”, which is just a response from the client’s trustee telling you to pay the creditor directly, then feel free to contact the trustee directly.
-The two trustee’s in our district are:
+The trustees in our district are:

 If there are any funds left over after you paid the claim that should be paid to the debtor then you need to pay those funds directly to the Chapter 13 trustee.
 If the debtor wants to keep any of those funds THEN we will get involved to make that request on behalf of our client.